J-sephB-lt-n/k8s-autoscaling-api-microservice-with-db/README.md

 * Make a monitoring dashboard for the cluster (probably using [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus))

-* Load/stress-test the system and see what happens (probably using locust)
+* Load/stress-test the system and see what happens (probably using locust, or maybe [oha](https://github.com/hatoo/oha))